stefan1893/TM-VI/README.md

 **Authors:** Stefan Hörtling, Daniel Dold, Oliver Dürr, Beate Sick

-**Description:** The repository contains code for the conducted experiments, described in our [manuscript](https://arxiv.org/abs/2106.00528), and for a customized Keras layer for TM-VI.
+**Description:** The repository contains code for the conducted experiments, described in our [manuscript](https://arxiv.org/abs/2106.00528), and also code for a customized Keras layer which is doing TM-VI.

 ## Experiments